-This reprint is a compilation as at 24 August 2012 of the Dangerous Goods Safety (Storage and Handling of Non-explosives) Regulations 2007 and includes the amendments made by the other written laws referred to in the following table.
+This is a compilation of the Dangerous Goods Safety (Storage and Handling of Non-explosives) Regulations 2007 and includes the amendments made by the other written laws referred to in the following table la.
 The table also contains information about any reprint.